daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 A [development container](definitions/20240819_definition_development container.md) (or a devcontainer for short) allows you to use a [docker](definitions/20240819_definition_docker.md) container as a full-featured development environment.
 It can be configured to meet your development environment needs.
 It could include tools and runtimes like npm, [git](definitions/20240819_definition_git.md), maven, [Golang](definitions/20240819_definition_golang.md) compiler and others too.

-For this guide we're going to create a [devcontainer](definitions/20240819_definition_development container.md) for PostgreSQL using a config file.
-The file is always named `devcontainer.json` with code syntax in it following the correct config specifications.
-Its a norm to keep the file in an hidden directory call `.devcontainer`
+For this guide, we will create a [devcontainer](definitions/20240819_definition_development container.md) for PostgreSQL using a config file.
+The file is always named `devcontainer.json` and has code syntax following the correct config specifications.
+It is a norm to keep the file in a hidden directory call `.devcontainer`

 Let's get started.
-I will use the terminal to create mine in my linux PC but the commands should work fine on Mac terminal or the Windows powershell.
+I will use the terminal to create mine in my Linux PC but the commands should work fine on the Mac terminal or the Windows PowerShell.

 ### **Step 1**: Create a Directory